Clive Owen: Subsequent work

 In 2006, Owen starred in Children of Men.
 The film was nominated for various awards, including an Academy Award for Best Adapted Screenplay; Owen worked on the screenplay, although he was uncredited.
 The next year he starred alongside Paul Giamatti in the film Shoot 'Em Up and appeared as Sir Walter Raleigh opposite Cate Blanchett's Elizabeth I of England in the film Elizabeth: The Golden Age.
 He appeared in the Christmas special of the Ricky Gervais and Stephen Merchant show Extras.

 Owen starred in The International (2009), a film which he described as a "paranoid political thriller".
 He played the lead in The Boys Are Back, an Australian adaptation of the book The Boys Are Back in Town by Simon Carr.

-In June 2010 it was announced that Owen and Nicole Kidman would star in an HBO film about Ernest Hemingway and his relationship with Martha Gellhorn entitled Hemingway & Gellhorn.
+In June 2010, it was announced that Owen and Nicole Kidman would star in an HBO film about Ernest Hemingway and his relationship with Martha Gellhorn entitled Hemingway & Gellhorn.
 James Gandolfini served as executive producer to the film, written by Barbara Turner and Jerry Stahl.
 The film was directed by Philip Kaufman and released in 2012.
 Owen played the lead in Shadow Dancer, a joint UK/Ireland production about a young mother who is involved with Irish republicanism.
 It co-starred Andrea Riseborough, Gillian Anderson, and Aidan Gillen, and was directed by James Marsh.
 In April 2010, he was cast as the lead in Juan Carlos Fresnadillo's horror-thriller Intruders.

 Owen starred in the film Blood Ties, directed by Guillaume Canet, alongside French actress Marion Cotillard.
 It was released in June 2013 at the 2013 Cannes Film Festival.
 In 2015, Owen made his Broadway debut in a revival of Harold Pinter's Old Times at the American Airlines Theatre.
 He was selected to be on the jury for the main competition section of the 2016 Berlin Film Festival.

 In October 2017, Owen returned to Broadway as Rene Gallimard in a revival of David Henry Hwang's M. Butterfly at the Cort Theatre in New York City.

 In 2019, Owen played the role of the defrocked Reverend T. Lawrence Shannon in the West End theatre production of Tennessee Williams' The Night of the Iguana at the Noël Coward Theatre.
 Also in 2019, he played Dovidl Rapaport in The Song of Names.
-He is playing Bill Clinton in the miniseries Impeachment: American Crime Story.
+He played Bill Clinton in the miniseries Impeachment: American Crime Story.